abdo2020yabahddou/abdo2020yabahddou/README.md

 - 👋 Hi, I’m @abdo2020yabahddou
 - 👀 I'm interested in coding with Kotlin
-- 💞️ I’m looking to collaborate on coding
+- 💞️ I’m looking to collaborate on new projects
 - 📫 How to be successful

 <!---